arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 j) Even the worldly figure out with or without G-d that the road to ruin is usually well mapped [5].
 Avoid those roads.
 A good life depends on it.
 Never listen even for a moment to those want you to deprioritize family, faith etc around money.
 They are going to be unhappy, don't follow those suckers.

+k) Assemble a set of elders with virtue and stick with them across decades given the grace.
+I was fortunate.. this was another one that I got very, very right.
+They will represent the true market, one that is not a voting machine.. but the weighing machine.

-For the remaining three, I hold them close to chest.
-They cost a fair quid and I suspect everybody has to figure those out on their own.
+For the remaining two, I hold those close to chest.
+They cost a fair quid and I suspect everybody has to pay a price.
 Happy trails.

 #### _references_